-You will be enrolled in 6 thesis/dissertation hours via the Summer Thesis/Dissertation Tuition Scholarships offered by the graduate school.
+Unless you instruct us otherwise, you will be enrolled in 6 thesis/dissertation hours via the Summer Thesis/Dissertation Tuition Scholarships offered by the graduate school.
 This is the best way to accumulate thesis/dissertation hours, as during the semester your schedule will be mostly full with courses and practica.
 You will need 6 hours of thesis and 18 hours of dissertation to graduate.